adnanebk/excel-pojo-converter/README.md

 when includeAllFields argument set to true the fields are automatically included and mapped in the cells based on its declared order and ignoring fields that annotated with @IgnoreCell annotation,

-their titles can be defined in the titles argument,note that the order of the titles must be the same as the order of the fields.
+we can define the titles in the titles argument with the condition that they must be in the same order as the fields.

 ## Converting Excel/csv to POJOs and vice versa
 ```